michael-pruglo/aesthetics/README.md

 ### short-term

 - learn how to convert webp and other unsupported formats right with yt-dlp
-- embed awards (and all future metadata) into files
 - group similar items, finding balance between two crucial points:
   a: avoid oversaturation of close things
   b: but simultaneously preserve the important differences/elements